Dynamical theory of topological defects I: the multivalued solution of the diffusion equation: Multi-defect solutions

 where as before we included the scale $\lambda$ to nondimensionalize the argument of the logarithm and $\theta_0$ as an integration constant.
 As previously discussed, a defect moving with nonzero angular momentum generates an orientation gradient with a radial contribution, which in turn gives rise to tangential effective forces between defects.

 To study this phenomenon more in depth, we now consider a pair of defects of charges $\pm s$ moving along circular trajectories of radius $R_{\pm} \ll |\q_+(t) - \q_-(t)|$.
-Denoting their angular momenta $\eL_{\pm}$, Eq.~\eref{lab_farang} generalizes to
+Denoting their angular momenta $\eL_{\pm}$, Eq.~\eref{lab_farang} generalizes to\\

 Eq.~\eref{generalmismatch} describes a pair of so-called \emph{mismatched} defects~\cite{GiomiOrientation,tang2017orientation}, i.e. a pair of defects leading to an orientation field different from that predicted by the static solution for $\eL_{\pm} = 0$.
+Figure~\ref{fig:my_label} shows two examples of such mismatched configurations.
 In fact, taking $\eL_+ = \eL_- = \eL$ we recover, upon redefinition of the parameters, the mismatched solution derived by Tang and Selinger~\cite{tang2017orientation} by imposing a finite mismatching angle $\delta\theta \sim s\eL$ between two defects.
 In Eq.~\eref{generalmismatch}, on the contrary, mismatching occurs spontaneously and is a direct consequence of the fact that the orientation field $\te$ keeps the memory of the history of the defects.
 Although the origin of mismatch is more easily understood from the far field approximation Eq.~\eref{generalmismatch}, we emphasize that for a collection of moving defects the full solution~\eref{two_defects_angle} shall in many cases correspond to mismatched configurations.

 Interestingly, taking $\eL_+ \ne \eL_-$ in~\eref{generalmismatch}, it is straightforward to show that the associated free energy of the configuration is infinite.
 Indeed, for Eq.~\eref{generalmismatch} to be valid infinitely far away from the defect pair the defects must have spun from an infinite time, which requires an infinite amount of energy.
 A finite free energy of the system is then naturally recovered considering defects that have started to rotate from a finite time $T$.
 Similarly to the defect creation phenomenology discussed above, a similar calculation as the one leading to Eq.~\eref{field_creation} reveals that the the diverging contribution to~\eref{generalmismatch} is negligible on scales $\gg T^{1/2}$, which ensures that the total free energy of the system remains finite.